How to Fix E09 error — heater fault on Bosch SHPM88Z75N

 Step 6

 Carefully return the dishwasher to upright, slide it back into position, reinstall the kick plate, and reconnect power at the breaker.
 Run a Normal wash cycle and monitor: the E09 code clears when the control board confirms the element is raising water temperature as expected.
-If the error returns after a confirmed good element and thermistor, the next suspect is the control board itself — at that point professional diagnosis is recommended before replacing an expensive part.
+If the error returns after a confirmed good element and thermistor, the next suspect is the control board itself — at that point, I recommend professional diagnosis before replacing an expensive part.

 Where to Buy Replacement Parts